Trump's positive COVID-19 test throws markets pre-election curveball

 The news spread to betting markets.
 Betfair suspended betting on the outcome of the U.S. election on Friday, its website showed.
 Betfair had Biden’s probability of winning at 60% on Wednesday after the first debate on Tuesday night.

-Investors, who have driven a long rise in global equity markets, were already nervous given the lack of progress on more U.S. fiscal stimulus and a brief sell-off in high-flying U.S technology shares last month.
+Investors, who have driven a long rise in global equity markets, were already nervous given the uncertain prospects for more U.S. fiscal stimulus and a brief sell-off in high-flying U.S. technology shares last month.

 “Whether it’s Trump or Biden, the biggest problem is uncertainty.
 As long as we’re uncertain about who will win the election, it is difficult for markets to truly settle,” said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank in Tokyo.

-Reporting by Saikat Chatterjee; Additional reporting by Dhara Ranasinghe, Lewis Krauskopf, Gertrude Chavez-Dreyfuss, April Joyner and Stephen Culp; Editing by Alexander Smith and Jonathan Oatis
+Reporting by Saikat Chatterjee; Additional reporting by Dhara Ranasinghe, Lewis Krauskopf, Gertrude Chavez-Dreyfuss, April Joyner and Stephen Culp; Editing by Jonathan Oatis and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.